jacoborus/estilo/docs/lightline.md

 Replace `PKG_NAME` with the name of your package (the name from `package.json`), and `MY_COLOR_SCHEME_NAME` with the name of the colorscheme you want to activate.

-Remember to add instructions to the `README` of your project before you publish it.
+Remember to add instructions to the `README` of your project before publishing it.